 A future NASS/T-NASS will likely occur in 5-7 years (ca 2021).
-The WG discussed whether there were any methodological/technical/logistical concerns with the surveys that the abundance estimates presented at this meeting were generated from, and therefore if there was a need for surveys before this time period.
-The WG saw no technical issues with the Icelandic shipboard and Greenlandic aerial surveys.
+The WG discussed whether there were any methodological/technical/logistical concerns with the surveys that the abundance estimates presented at this

 The WG recommended that Iceland consider more frequent coastal aerial surveying (see Item 6.3 for discussion).